stefan-wr/keplers-updater-for-wxtoimg/README.md

 A tool to easily update Kepler Data for WXtoImg with a graphical user interface on Windows.

 > [!NOTE]
-> NOAA-19, the last NOAA satellite transmitting APT images, was decommissioned on August 18, 2025.
+> **NOAA-19**, the last NOAA satellite transmitting APT images, was decommissioned on **August 18, 2025**.
 Receiving analog weather images is no longer possible.

 ## Table of Contents